Chequamegon Bird Club Home Page CBC Chirps CBC Events and Activities

 The Chequamegon Bird Club (C.B.C.) has at least one scheduled meeting each month.
 The normal meeting date is on the 3rd Monday of the month and the usual meeting place is in the Large Conference Room at the Frances L. Simek Memorial Library (click for location map) in the city of Medford, Wisconsin.

 Unless otherwise indicated, the monthly meetings begin at 7:00 pm and consist of two parts - the business meeting and the program segment.
-A "snack session" separates the two and allows members and visitors a time to socialize.

 The meetings are FREE!
 Guests and prospective C.B.C. members are welcome to attend the monthly meetings.
-Please bring a cup for the snack and beverage portion of the evening.

-Date & Time Program Location
+Date Program Location

 C.B.C.
 Field Trips, Events and Special Activities

-Programs: We have benefited from viewing slides taken by members and slides from the Wisconsin Ornithological Society.
+Programs: We have benefited from viewing photographs taken by members and slides from the Wisconsin Ornithological Society.
 Movies and videos from our files and from the Medford Public Library have been shown.
 Members have produced and shared bird videos.
 Topics and speakers have included specialists on bird banding, raptors, four seasons in the north woods, Sandhill Crane counts, other bird counts, various wildlife areas, International Crane Foundation, the Leigh Yawkey Museum, bird breeding trends in national forests, evolution of birds, birds and birders as seen by cartoonists, ways of attracting birds, West Nile Virus, migratory game birds, bird identification, central Wisconsin grassland conservation, effects of global warming on birds, and bird eggs and incubation.
 Some theme sessions have included specific birds such as Baltimore Orioles, stories of favorite birds, "Books on Your Bookshelf", and "Nature's Lunch Box" a potluck of foods found in the wild for birds and people.
 Non-bird topics have included bear tagging, wolves, bats, invasive species, butterfly gardening, DNR budget cuts, and the Ice Age Trail.

 How-to sessions included making suet balls and birdhouse and feeder construction.
 Nature photographers have shared their expertise in how to photograph birds.
 Wood carvers have displayed their work.